 Once the installation environment is identified and the main priority clearly defined, this can be considered in the context of the two main characteristics.

-Glue and grout is sometimes an afterthought that’s left to the tiler, however the grout in particular has a visual impact on the surface, and the wrong decision can have a very negative impact on the final installation.
+Glue and grout is sometimes an afterthought that’s left to the tiler, however, the grout, in particular, has a visual impact on the surface, and the wrong decision can have a very negative impact on the final installation.

 Often we forget that grout is the most porous and textured part of the installation, and can make a substantial difference to the overall maintenance requirements of the surface.
 Grout must be considered as part of the surface.

-Choose the highest quality glues and grouts with the view that the grout itself is part of the surface, and grout selection is as much part of the design decision as the tiles or stone.
+Choose the highest quality glues and grouts with the view that the grout itself is part of the surface, and grout selection is as much part of the design decision as to the tiles or stone.

-It’s much more effective to protect a new surface, than to try and restore damage to an existing surface.
+It’s much more effective to protect a new surface than to try and restore damage to an existing surface.
 If you understand what sort of protection is required (if any) before you install the surface, you will have a full idea of the total cost and there won’t be any nasty surprises later on.
 Protection systems usually involve either sealing or applying a coating to the surface.

 Protective systems can allow specifiers to use a tile in a non-quite-ideal environment, by making sure it is protected to deal with that environment.

 When considering protective treatments that the surface might need, take into account what it will actually do (and what the limitations are); whether it will affect the look of the surface, colour or finish; and whether it’s permanent or maintainable.